Osamu-GWAD/DonutSMP-AFKBOT/README.md

 🛑 This bot has been personally tested and, to date, has not been flagged for botting.
 However, there is always a risk when using automation tools.
-Use this software at your own discretion and risk.# Mineflayer AFK Bot
+Use this software at your own discretion and risk.

 # Mineflayer AFK Bot